pink-room/walletconnectkit-android/sign/sdk/dapp/README.md

 ## Connect Button

 The simplest way to connect a DApp to a Wallet is to use the `WalletConnectKitButton`.
-This is a composable component that you can use to connect existing pairs or new sessions.
+This is a composable component that you can use to connect existing pairings or new sessions.
 Using Jetpack Compose you only need to do this:

 ```Kotlin